The Intrinsic Value: Unveiling Its Essence and Broad Implications

 • Commodities:

-• Precious metals like gold are often argued to have intrinsic value due to their scarcity, physical properties, and historical role as a store of wealth.
+• Precious metals, such as gold, are sometimes said to have inherent worth owing to their rarity, physical qualities, and historical significance as a repository of wealth.

 • Cryptocurrencies: